7 natural remedies to boost your thyroid health

 4. Love your liver

 Your liver is the main site where T4 gets converted into T3.
-It is interesting to note that the T3 hormone is 10 times more active than the T4 hormone.
+It is interesting to note that the T3 hormone is significantly more active than the T4 hormone.
 If your liver is not functioning optimally, neither are your thyroid hormones.
 Drink more water, eat more fresh vegetables and fruit and reduce the amount of sugar, carbohydrate-rich foods and alcohol in your diet.
 Consider taking a good quality liver tonic to offer additional support.

 5. Eat fatty fish